justindthomas/blog/articles/20090403-nexenta-xenserver.md

 HVM-boot-policy=
 ~~~~

 * Reboot the newly paravirtualized Nexenta VM.
-It will fail to boot – that’s okay.
+It will fail to boot - that's okay.
 * When prompted to log in for maintenance, enter root with a blank password.
-If you have trouble getting the VM to respond to your keystrokes in XenCenter, try restarting XenCenter; every time I’ve done this, XenCenter has failed at this point and had to be restarted.
+If you have trouble getting the VM to respond to your keystrokes in XenCenter, try restarting XenCenter; every time I've done this, XenCenter has failed at this point and had to be restarted.
 * Import the syspool zpool: `zpool import -f syspool`
 * Configure the PV-args on the XenServer to specify the bootfs: